rwfwuwx/mfeeg/README.md

 ![mfeeg](https://github.com/rwfwuwx/mfeeg/assets/60617251/ad02bfad-b25a-4725-b500-989585f36600)

 ## History
 Since 2013-06-08, mfeeg has been on https://sourceforge.net/projects/mfeeg/.
-A brief description of mfeeg there （I would like to leave it right as it was there）is as below:
+A brief description of mfeeg there （I would like to copy it right as it was）is as below:

 "